-Carpenter and Leopard Moths (Cossidae) is a group of butterflies of which only three different species occur in the Netherlands.
+Carpenter and Leopard Moths (Cossidae) is a group of moths of which only three different species occur in the Netherlands.
 They are very beautiful species and a pleasure to see when you lure them on the white sheet with a special lamp.
-The wings are elongated and are held vertically against the body in resting position.
+The wings are elongated and are held vertically against the body in a resting position.
 They are fairly large moths ranging from 15-42mm.
-The fact that the caterpillars live in wood does justice the name “carpenters”.
+The fact that the caterpillars live in wood does justify the name “carpenters”.
 That the caterpillars hibernate twice up to four times before pupating was new to me.

 Goat Moth – 2017 (NL)